How-to Guides, Postage and Mailing, Postal Optimization, USPS

 CPU – Central Processing Unit – the actual computer processor of a PC.

 Corrective Action Report (CAR) – A web-based, detailed report accessible in QSO.
-It is usually initiated by Client Services and the production department due to an error or issue that includes the error/issue description, cause of the error/issue and process improvement/corrective action.
+Client Services and the production department usually initiate it due to an error or issue that includes the error/issue description, cause of the error/issue and process improvement/corrective action.

 Customer Code – The unique code consisting of three initials, established by the Accounting Department for each customer.
 This code is used for processing printing and mailing all jobs, and for establishing inventory codes.